 These birds breed in both deciduous and coniferous forests.

-The blue jay is a bird that mainly feeds on nuts and seeds.
+Blue jay is a bird that mainly feeds on nuts and seeds.
 Besides, small vertebrates might also be a part of their diet at times.
 These birds build open nests on trees, and both genders do this nest construction.

 A blue jay lays 2-7 eggs, bluish or light brown, and can commonly be recognized by the brown spots.
 The children of a blue jay generally remain with their parents for 1-2 months.